 Although our tour guide was articulating his personal philosophy, he might as well have been telling us the slogan for all of Freetown Christiania.
 In this self-proclaimed free state in the middle of Copenhagen, Denmark, no one owns their homes, the people police themselves, and all decisions are made by consensus.
 It’s been this way for 45 years now, and the residents—all 850 of them—have no intention of changing.

 In 1971, a group of squatters took over this abandoned military base in Denmark’s capital.
 At the time, there was no sewage system, two water pumps, and plenty of space to set up a community independent of the government, if one were so inclined.

 Inside the walled complex, the group of hippies and free thinkers implemented the concept of collective ownership, set up their own governing laws, and even developed their own flag and currency.
-Even today, as you pass in and out of the community, it’s clear the residents of Freetown Christiania see their neighborhood as distinct from the rest of Copenhagen.
+Even today, as you pass in and out of the community, it’s clear the residents see their neighborhood as distinct from the rest of Copenhagen.

 Christiania is now a bright mix of homes, cafes, art galleries, and workshops, many covered with colorful murals or accented by sculptures.
 There are even schools and a daycare for the 150 or so children who call the area home.
 There’s also plenty of open space, from courtyards and gathering places to the community’s beautiful lake that seems to attract just about everyone on a sunny day.
 And, like the rest of Copenhagen, there are bicycles everywhere.